 Espresso machines rarely come with all of the equipment you need to actually make espresso.
 Here’s what else you should have on hand before you start pulling shots:

-- Tamping Mat: This thick rubber mat lets you tamp coffee evenly into your machine’s portafilter basket.
-The mat has enough give to lean into your portafilter without damaging the spouts underneath, and protects your counters from getting dinged up.
+- Tamping mat: This thick rubber mat lets you tamp coffee evenly into your machine’s portafilter basket.
+The mat has enough give to lean into your portafilter without damaging the spouts underneath, and it protects your counters from dings.

-- Scale: Espresso requires precision.
-Most machines come with a coffee scoop, but how much coffee goes into a shot should be determined by weight, not volume.
-And weight will differ by roast and grind.
+- Scale: Most machines come with a coffee scoop, but how much coffee goes into a shot should be determined by weight, not volume.
+Weight also differs by roast and grind.
 For a scale accurate enough to give you consistent shots, look for a model that measures up to a tenth of a gram.

-- Do make sure to keep the beans sealed tight.
+- Keep the beans sealed tight.
 Most roasters offer a resealable bag for this reason.

 - Don’t grind the beans ahead of time.
 Grinding exposes all of the oils of the coffee bean.
 Left in the open, this oil will evaporate more quickly than with a whole bean, taking away some of the flavor from your coffee.

 - Don’t store the beans in the fridge or the freezer.
-Coffee beans are damaged with moisture, too.
-Changing temperatures on them will increase the likelihood of condensation.
-The air in your freezer is also extremely dry, and will dry out your coffee beans faster than if you leave them in the cupboard.
+Moisture damages coffee beans, too.
+Changing temperatures on them increases the likelihood of condensation.
+The air in your freezer is also extremely dry and will dry out your coffee beans faster than if you leave them in the cupboard.